dunxtand/shopify-search-bar/README.md

 ### Configuration Requirements

 1. You must make a **liquid search template** that returns an object with at least a **results** property that contains an array.
-Feel free to copy the example and customize what kind of info you get about the returned items.
+Each item in the array must at least have **title** and **url** properties.
+Copy the example and customize what kind of info you get about the returned items.
 Check Shopify's [documentation](https://help.shopify.com/themes/liquid/objects/search#search-results) for more about returned items.
 2. The **input** element you set as your search bar must be within a **form** element, and must be of type="**text**".

 ## Usage